 The meaning of life varies for all and we define our disposition by committing to an ideology or endeavour.
 Every individual creates their own purpose, yet if we want to live up to our name as nature temporary manifestation its auspicious to aim to leave the earth better than when we found it.

 A fruitful way people observe their impact on reality comes from their offspring.
 Having a child is arguably one of the most detrimental decisions a person can make towards the planet, therefore it’s propitious, if not expected if entering into this arrangement the mind of the infant be sculpted with a critical and gracious chisel.
 Parents blessed with babies harness the capability to mould their morals, ethics and values according to what they consider conducive to a honourable existence.
-Giving their spawn every advantage to push past the horizon of their own life is a universal goal of parenting; commitment to the task cannot be taken lightly.
+Giving their spawn every advantage to push past the horizon of their own life is a universal goal of parenting; commitment to the task isn’t taken lightly.

 The Avaricious Household